Antelope Island: Protected status

 Antelope Island State Park was established in 1969 as Great Salt Lake State Park.
 At the time the facilities at the park were minimal.
 Temporary shower facilities were constructed and available for a "long weekend" over the Memorial Day weekend of 1969.
 Boating facilities were also available on a limited basis.

 In 1971 the directors of the Golden Spike Empire, Inc., a local civic group that sought to promote the Great Salt Lake area as a tourist destination, recommended that all of Antelope Island be purchased.
 The group encouraged the development of the state park on the northern end of the island.
 GSE encouraged the establishment of a national monument on the remainder of the island.
 Davis County commissioners were against the establishment of a national monument citing the "look but don't touch" rules of national monuments.
 The local government was in favor of the state park and encouraged its development as a means of attracting tourists and increasing county revenues.

 The Fielding Garr Ranch was purchased by the state in 1982 at a cost of $4.5 million.
-Access to the park was limited to a causeway on the southern end of the park at Saltair that was built in the 1950s.
+Access to the park was limited to a causeway on the southern end of the park at Saltair that was built in the 1950s until a northern causeway was completed in 1969.
 The park hosted a "moderate number" of visitors during the 1960s and 1970s.
-Visitation came to a stop in 1983 when floodwaters washed out the southern causeway.
-Cars did not return to the park until 1993 when the northern causeway was opened.
+Visitation came to a stop in 1983 when floodwaters washed out both causeways.
+Cars did not return to the park until 1993 when the northern causeway was re-opened.